OnlyF0uR/rsweb-tmpl/SETUP.md

 # Setup

 ### Certificate
-Either use a self-signed certificate or a certificate from a trusted CA. For the certificate both the key (cert.key) and the certificate (cert.pem) should be in the root directory.
+When using HTTPS=true in the .env, Either use a self-signed certificate or a certificate from a trusted CA. For the certificate both the key (cert.key) and the certificate (cert.pem) should be in the root directory.

 ### Database & Cache